 In most real-world scenarios, you should stop the container, move it over and then start it again.

-If you want to use live migration for containers, you must enable CRIU on both the source and the target server.
-If you are using the snap, use the following commands to enable CRIU:
+If you want to use live migration for containers, you must first make sure that CRIU is installed on both systems.

 To optimize the memory transfer for a container, set the